.ipa: Structure of a .ipa file

 Since 2017, Apple has used LZFSE instead of registered Zip algorithms in IPAs.
 The "compression method" field in this case is set to 99.

 Code signing is handled in the .app bundle directory.
 The META-INF folder only contains metadata about what program was used to create the IPA.

 Unsigned .ipa executables

 An unsigned .ipa can be created by copying the folder with the extension .app from the Products folder of the application in Xcode to a folder called Payload and compressing the latter using the command zip -0 -y -r myAppName.ipa Payload/.

 It is then possible to install unsigned .ipa files on iOS jailbroken devices using third party software.
 AppSync is the tool for installing such homebrew apps.
+AltStore and Sideloadly are tools that can also be used to install unsigned .ipa files to unjailbroken devices by using a developer account to temporarily sign the app for 7 days for testing purposes.
 Similar to the case of game console hacking, people are known to use this installation for piracy, against the tool developer's wishes: some underground communities form around buying an app and then sharing its DRM-free unsigned version.